brown-cs-224/Mesh-Stencil/README.md

 ### Final Grading

 By your final submission, we expect your code to read in a `.ini` config file which should specify the input and output paths for the meshes and paramaters/arguments you are using for each method.
 See [./template_inis/final/simplify_cow.ini](./template_inis/final/simplify_cow.ini) for example.
 Feel free to create your own `.ini` files with additional parameters as necessary, **but do not modify the provided .ini files**!
+Do **NOT** hardcode parameters present in these `.ini` files into your code.
+Failure to follow this instruction will result in point deductions.

 - Possible methods:
   - `subdivide`, `simplify`, `remesh` and `denoise`.